 SAO biscuits are up there with Lamingtons among the “iconic” Aussie foods.
 They are still made by Arnott’s.
 There are conflicting reports about the origins of the SAO name.
 While some accounts say they’re named after a boat, it’s widely believed that SAO stands for Salvation Army Officer.
 This was in honour of William Arnott’s son Arthur, who joined the Salvation Army .
 More

 The first person known to have planted rice in Australia was Jō Takasuka, an import/export merchant who had previously been a parliamentarian in Japan.
 In 1906 he sowed 35 acres (14 ha) of rice on flood-prone land rented from a farmer in Nyah, on the Murray River.
 He struggled to produce a commercial crop, but in 1914 the Victorian Government granted him 200 acres of land to continue his enterprise.
 More

 The world’s first patent for a household electric stove was issued to David Curle Smith, the Kalgoorlie Municipal Electrical Engineer, in November 1905.
 About fifty appliances were then built and leased to customers in Kalgoorlie in the following years.
 The design lacked a thermostat – the temperature was controlled by the number of elements in use.
 David Curle Smith’s wife, Helen Nora, wrote a cookbook to promote her husband’s invention.
 Thermo-Electrical Cooking Made Easy (Kalgoorlie, 1907) is therefore the world’s first cookbook for an electric stove.

 Although camp pie in various guises had been around for many decades, it appears that Foggitt Jones of Queensland were the first to market it in Australia.Their Rex Camp Pie became a well-known brand.
 The famous “Camp Pie” Case in the 1920s was a legal dispute over trade marks between Foggitt Jones and the Darling Downs Co-operative.
 (Image courtesy of Tommy’s Pack Fillers) More

-William Farrer‘s Federation wheat was bred to resist the common crop disease of rust.
+William Farrer bred various strains of wheat to resist the common crop disease of rust.
 After many years of cross-breeding, he developed the Federation strain in 1900, just prior to the Federation of the Australian colonies.
-The strain was released to farmers in 1903 and contributed to the trebling of Australia’s wheat harvest over the next 20 years.
+It was released to farmers in 1903 and contributed to the trebling of Australia’s wheat harvest over the next 20 years.
+More